Poland schengen visa

 Poland COVID-19 travel restrictions

-Poland is open for travel.
-Most visitors from Papua New Guinea can travel to Poland without restrictions.
-No quarantine is required.
+Poland has major restrictions for travel.
+Most visitors from Jordan will not be allowed to travel to Poland.
 Find travel restrictions, quarantine and entry requirements to travel Poland.

 🎒 Poland travel tips by fellow travellers